smkent/monoscad/sovol-sv06-plus/dual-spool-holder/README.md

 I created a longer double-ended nut combined with a new base to create this dual spool holder.

-I'm including a slightly tweaked stock spool holder model that increases the spool holder threads for printing without supports, but may result in a looser fit.
+Also included is a slightly tweaked stock spool holder model that increases the spool holder threads for printing without supports, but may result in a looser fit.
 I'm using the included looser spool holder and haven't any fit issues.